-Detective in the White City On Sale NOW
+Detective in the White City – Available Now!

 “Historically accurate.
 Well written and will be of particular interests to Criminologists in an understanding of the criminal mind, specifically that of a serial killer through their own words.”
 Five stars, -BN

 “Great book, thoroughly cited.
 Good historical reference for 19th century serial killer.”
 Five stars, -KB

 Excerpt from Part Three of Holmes’ Own Story: Confessed 27 Murders – Lied Then Died:

 Judgment Day – Thursday, May 7, 1896

 Holmes slept like a baby his last night on earth.
 After a second attempt to wake him, Holmes got up and dressed.
 Keeper John Henry asked Holmes how he felt.